 Common stock equivalent shares are excluded from the computation of diluted net loss per share if their effect is antidilutive.
-In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is antidilutive.
+In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is antidilutive.
 The Company reported a net loss attributable to common stockholders for the years ended December 31, 2023 and 2022.